Skip to main content

 Hi-Spec 17 Piece Metal Hand & Needle File Tool Kit Set.
 Large & Small Mini T12 Carbon Steel Flat, Half-Round, Round & Triangle Files.
 Complete in a Zipper Case with a Brush

-• BUILT TO LAST: DURABLE T12 CARBON STEEL ENSURES LONG-LASTING PERFORMANCE.
+• DURABLE T12 CARBON STEEL FOR LONG-LASTING PERFORMANCE

 BUY & SAVE